 - While it had been an open secret in the punk community for some time, Bob Mould officially came out as gay in the early 90's.

 - Grant Hart has been variously described as either gay or bisexual.
 The Every Everything documentary reveals that he had a son from a heterosexual relationship early on in his career, but most of his adult relationships have been with men.

-- While the band was together rumors swirled around Greg Norton, the one band member who's actually straight.
+- While the band was together rumors swirled around Greg Norton (mostly due to his handlebar mustache), the one band member who's actually straight.

 - Studio Chatter: Mould, at the end of "Plans I Make," the last song on New Day Rising, says, "It's the end of the album."

 - Subtext: Mould is gay and Hart is bisexual, although this was not widely publicised at the time the band was active.
 This knowledge adds an extra layer of meaning to songs like "The Biggest Lie", which thereby becomes a very different song.
 (Note that, while it was rumoured that Hart and Mould were romantically involved and their tensions were a reason for the band's breakup, both of them have flatly denied this).

 - Surprisingly Gentle Song: Being a Hardcore Punk band, any of their acoustic songs count- especially the two on Candy Apple Grey.
 "Hardly Getting Over It" even has a synthesizer solo!